 Peter J. Morone, MD, MSCI

-Peter J. Morone, MD, MSCI joined our surgical faculty after having completed his residency at Vanderbilt University Medical Center in Nashville, TN.
+Dr. Peter J. Morone, MD, MSCI joins our surgical faculty after having completed his residency at Vanderbilt University Medical Center in Nashville, TN.
 Dr. Morone’s clinical areas of interest include neurosurgical oncology, skull base neurosurgery and all aspects of complex cranial neurosurgery.

 Dr. Morone’s main research interests include neuro-oncology outcomes and delayed cerebral ischemia after aneurysmal subarachnoid hemorrhage.
 He is also interested in neuroanatomy and using biostatistics to synthesize information from large datasets.
 He has received the following research grants:

 - NIH StrokeNet grant: Using Fresh Frozen Plasma, Vitamin K, and Platelets to Stop Intracranial Bleeding in Patients Presenting with Spontaneous & Traumatic Intracerebral Hemorrhage

 - Brain Aneurysm Foundation grant: A Cell Permeant Peptide Nanoparticle to Prevent Cerebral Vasospasm After Subarachnoid Hemorrhage

 - A Virtual, Three-dimensional Temporal Bone Model and its Educational Value for Neurosurgical Trainees in World Neurosurgery